wardi/django-dynamicsites-lite/README.rst

  * Sites identified dynamically from the request via middleware
  * No need for multiple virtual hosts at the webserver level
  * 301 Redirects to canonical hostnames
- * Allows for a site to support multiple subdomains
- * Allows for a site to be an independent subdomain of another site
  * A site may have its own urls.py and templates
- * A single site may accept requests from multiple hostnames
  * Allows for environment hostname mappings to use non-production hostnames (for use in dev, staging, test, etc. environments)

 Configuration